 Elephant Garlic-Huge cloves, mild taste

 Mexican Purple-Very spicy but becomes milder when baked

 Legacy Garlic-Hard Neck ( Rocambole) type.
 Moderately spicy when first harvested and mellows with time.
 Rich flavor, great for roasting

 Music-Hard Neck (Porcelain) type.
 A heritage variety- sweet, hot and pungent

 - When you purchase garlic bulbs from us, you need to ‘crack’ the bulbs before planting–you will be planting a clove of garlic.
 It is preferable to do right before planting, but you can do it up to 24 hours before planting.
 At the bottom of a garlic bulb is the basal plate, you need to crack each clove from this plate cleanly.
 It is from this bottom of the clove that roots will grow.

 - Check on the package of the garlic variety you are planting for planting depth.
 As a rule of thumb, hardneck varieties need to be planted 2″ deep.

-- Fall is the best time to plant garlic.
+- Fall is the best time to plant garlic, but many people are successful in spring.
 Planting should start as early as the middle of September, and as late as the full moon in November.
 Jerry experimented with planting garlic in December last year, since it was so mild, and found that planting so late resulted in small garlic.